defano/digital-design/microblaze/README.md

 ## Synthesize the design

 Now that we've proven the correctness of our design through simulation, we're ready to synthesize it into a Xilinx `.bit` file.
 This procedure is largely identical to the synthesis process used for other projects.
 (Refer to the [synthesis instructions](../docs/synthesis-instructions.md) for more detailed instructions.)

+This project does not have a synthesis Makefile; you'll have to execute ISE manually to synthesize the project:

 1. Create a new ISE project in the root directory of this project (`microblaze/ise`).
 As always, be sure to configure the project with the correct Spartan 6 part properties (part `xc6slx9`, package `tqg144`, speed grade `-2`).